myriadrf/LimeSDR_GW/docs/docs/fft_example.rst

    :alt: Screenshot of FFT output in GNU Radio with a signal at 1MHz visible.

 .. note::
-  **TX Gain**, **RX Gain** settings might differ for different boards.
+  **TX Gain**, **RX Gain** settings might differ for different boards and cables used.

-However, if no cable is connected, or the cable is connected improperly, the output should look like in figure below.
+However, if no cable is connected, the cable is connected improperly, or TX/RX gain is insufficient, the output should look like in figure below.

 .. figure:: images/fft_bad.png
    :width: 1000